The Arvo Pärt Project at St. Vladimir’s Seminary represents:

 2. PUBLICATION PROJECTS

-Arvo Pärt and his wife Nora are looking to St. Vladimir’s Seminary to help distill the composer’s own reasonings on the impetus behind his music.
-They have asked Dr. Peter Bouteneff, steeped in Pärt’s repertoire and fluent in Russian, to help interpret the musician’s compositional journey.
+St. Vladimir’s Seminary is working with Maestro Pärt to distill and explicate the spiritual impetus behind his music and his compositional journey.
 Their interactions will form the heart of publication projects that will shine a light into previously unexplored depths of Pärt’s work.

 A lasting collaborative relationship